luochen1990/coffee-mate/README.md

 - `foreach`: given an iterator, an callback function, an optional init value for result, execute `callback(item, result)` for each item yield by the iterator, finally return the result value(which should be modified by the callback directly).
 - `foreach.break`: the symbol of foreach breaking. if `foreach.break` is returned, the foreach loop is finished.
-- `tail`: given an iterator, return the last element it generates.
+- `last`: given an iterator, return the last element it generates.
+- `foldl`: given an operator and a init value, return an iterator processor which generate a result
 - `best`: given a function describing which one is better, return a function describing which one is best
 - `all`: given a judge function, return a function deals with an iterator, which returns true only if for every item in the iterator, the judge function returns true
 - `any`: given a judge function, return a function deals with an iterator, which returns true if for any item in the iterator, the judge function returns true